RhetTbull/osxphotos/README.md

 If you do not specify a default value and the template substitution has no value, '_' (underscore) will be used as the default value.
-For example, in the above example, this would result in '2020/_/photoname.jpg' if address was null I plan to eventually extend the templating system to the exported filename so you can specify the filename using a template.
+For example, in the above example, this would result in '2020/_/photoname.jpg' if address was null.

 Substitution                    Description
 {name}                          Current filename of the photo